Here are some helpful suggestions for breastfeeding your baby after a caesarean birth, including how positioning and pain relief can make it easier.

 We know from research that some mums find it harder to get breastfeeding started after a caesarean birth.
-But worry not because once you’ve started breastfeeding, how your baby was born doesn’t affect their chances of being breastfed at six months (Prior et al, 2012).
+But once you’ve started breastfeeding, how your baby was born doesn’t affect their chances of being breastfed at six months (Prior et al, 2012).

 How to get breastfeeding off to a good start after a caesarean birth